lueck/standoff-mode/README.md

 # standoff-mode #

-`standoff-mode` turns [GNU Emacs](http://www.gnu.org/software/emacs/) into a tagger and that lets you create (semantic) annotations on texts in a stand-off manner.
+`standoff-mode` turns [GNU Emacs](http://www.gnu.org/software/emacs/) into a tagger and lets you create (semantic) annotations on texts in a stand-off manner.
 It is written for use in the field of digital humanities and the manual annotation of training data for named-entity recognition.